20 Instances of Death

 Nothing.

-His eyes snap open, widen,
+when his eyes snap open,

-under the sheets
+legs thrashing under the sheets

 before he gags,